 Parryville is a tiny borough located in the state of Pennsylvania.
-With a population of 415 people and just one neighborhood, Parryville is the 1015th largest community in Pennsylvania.
-Much of the housing stock in Parryville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 412 people and just one neighborhood, Parryville is the 1015th largest community in Pennsylvania.
+Parryville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Because occupations involving physical labor dominate the local economy, Parryville is generally considered to be a blue-collar town.
 53.30% of the Parryville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Parryville is a borough of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Parryville who work in maintenance occupations (6.13%), food service (5.66%), and healthcare (5.66%).